Axioma42/Final-Project/README.md

 ### Gradient Boosting Regressor

-A Gradient Boosting Regressor is a comprehensive Supervised Machine Learning Algorithm which is based on decition trees that recursevely partitions the inputs by using feature threshold functions.
+A Gradient Boosting Regressor is a comprehensive Supervised Machine Learning Algorithm which is based on decision trees that recursively partitions the inputs by using feature threshold functions.
 Unlike other similar methods like random forests, boosting learn is a sequential manner.
-This means that each member of the asamble is an expert on its predecesor error, making it a very strong predictor on non linear functions.
-Also, it can handdle very well multiple meter scales in data.
+This means that each member of the assemble is an expert on its predecessor error, making it a very strong predictor on non-linear functions.
+Also, it can handle very well multiple meter scales in data.

 <img src="http://uc-r.github.io/public/images/analytics/gbm/boosted_stumps.gif"/>